Introduction

 Note that there is no “alpha α band” in the spectrum above.
 Swan’s equipment was probably not sensitive enough to detect the weak bands actually seen around 600 nm in the red region.
 Nevertheless, these weak bands are also due to C2.
 A sharp line that Swan did report as ‘α’ in his original paper is almost certainly due to sodium, since it corresponds to the Fraunhofer sodium D line seen in the absorption spectrum of the Sun at 589 nm.
 It was most probably observed due to some contaminant in the gas stream that Swan was using.

 Nonetheless, the groups that Swan called β, γ, δ and ε are indeed the four principal emission bands that are today recognized as vibronic (vibrational-electronic) energy transitions from the dicarbon molecule C2.
-Today they are recognised as the Swan Bands.
+Today they are recognised as the Swan Bands in honour of his discovery.

-However, the actual chemical nature of all these bands, and why they appeared in clusters with some tantalising underlying structure, still remained unclear and elusive at that time…
+However, the actual chemical nature of all these bands, and why they appeared in clusters with some tantalizing underlying structure, still remained unclear and elusive at that time…

 Now we know that Swan considered the bands to be due to some type of hydrocarbon, the two essential components being carbon and hydrogen atoms in his carbohydrgen flames.
 But Attfield challenged this interpretation.
 He showed experimentally that exactly the same bands could be seen in the combustion of the gas cyanogen (CN)2, which at the time was produced by the thermal decomposition of mercuric cyanide.
 Attfield went on to observe the same identical bands in electrical discharges of carbon monoxide (CO) and also with carbon disulphide (CS2).